kdschmidt1/Sail_Instrument/docs/2-Configuration.md

 If you are only interested in the calculations (or use the plugin as a replacement for the [more_nmea plugin](https://github.com/kdschmidt1/avnav-more-nmea-plugin) ) you can finish the configuration here.

 ## Filter for NMEA-sentences
-You can explicitly declare which records to be sent by using the nmea_filter-Parameter (i.e. “$HDT,$MWV" to transmit only these two).
+You can explicitly declare which records to be sent by using the nmea_filter-Parameter (i.e. `$HDT,$MWV` to transmit only these two).
 If the "nmea_filter" is empty, all records are transmitted.
-You can avoid to transmit a specific record by adding its name as inverse (i.e. “^$HDT”) to the "nmea_filter".
+You can avoid to transmit a specific record by adding its name as inverse (i.e. `^$HDT`) to the "nmea_filter".
 ***